alisarf/luis_portfolio/README.md

 ### The challenge

-A couple minor challenges.
+- A couple minor challenges.
 One was the time constraint as it needed to be completed and sent back within two days.
 Additionally, there were frequent changes with what was needed for this portfolio, such as adding videos, integrating powerpoint slides and expanding the overall portfolio.
 This required more time for development than what was initially expected.
-These specific pages were sent directly to the inquiring manager as they contained private information.
+These specific pages were sent directly to the hiring manager as they contained private information.
 They are not listed within this repo/live, nor is the content that they contained, however, you can view a screenshot of it below.
-I do not take credit for the image slideshow UI.
+- I do not take credit for the image slideshow UI.
 Because of the time crunch, I referenced w3schools.com's slideshow and manipulated the code to fit our needs and save an hour or two.
 Although I do feel confident in building something of similar functionality if given the time to do so.

 ### Screenshot